thiagomgd/geekosaurblog/src/posts/2022/april-reading-may-plans-2022.md

 threadMastodon:
 series: ''
 tags:
-- Reading
+- reading
-- Books
+- books
-- Manga
+- manga
 toot:
 date: '2022-05-04T21:00:00.000-07:00'
 description: Let’s see how April went and what I’m planning to read on May